w3c/trace-context/spec/20-http_header_format.md

 Is the ID of this call as known by the caller.
 It is also known as `span-id` as a few telemetry systems call the execution of a client call a span.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
-All bytes `0` is considered invalid.
+All bytes zero (`0000000000000000`) is considered an invalid value.

 Implementation HAVE TO ignore the `traceparent` when the `parent-id` is invalid.
-For instance, if it contains non-allowed characters.
+For instance, if it contains non lower case hex characters.

 ## Trace-flags